Jallermax/notion-todoist-integration/README.md

-Run to start workflow of creating history records to Notion for each completed Todoist task linked with Notion (Maintenance action DB) and creating new linked Todoist tasks for each maintenance action without one.
-Single run only for now, periodical job runs later.
+Each 20 seconds runs workflow of creating history records to Notion for each completed Todoist task linked with Notion (Maintenance action DB) and creating new linked Todoist tasks for each maintenance action without one.

 **Technical TODO:**
 * Setup CI/DI + project structure improvement